What are the most beautiful Cotswold villages to live in?

 But for those being priced out of London, Chipping Campden certainly offers city buyers a whole lot more space and an Ofsted-rated “Outstanding” comprehensive school, the attraction of living here is obvious.

-Largely unspoilt, another Cotswold gem, Blockley sits midway between Moreton-in-Marsh and Chipping Campden.
+Largely unspoilt, another Cotswold gem, Blockley sits midway between Moreton-in-Marsh and Chipping Campden in Gloucestershire.

 Blockley was a main centre of the silk industry in the 18th and 19th centuries.